 It is fabulous, now I know why you can find this dessert all over Croatia in every cafe or cake shop you go to.
 The custard is probably the best custard I have ever eaten.
 It is so light and the lemon zest through it makes it unbelievably delicious.

 I used store bought puff pastry, feel free to make your own.
+If you can, use Careme pastry in Australia, it is superior to the other brands.

 This is the perfect dessert to serve at a dinner party.
 It looks like it is big and heavy, yet one spoonful and you realise it is so light and just beautiful.

 You can make the slices smaller, but as it is so high, it is a little bit harder to serve, but it can be done.
+If you like, you can also make it thinner by using a bigger pan.

 Don't forget to pre slice the top pastry or chop it up, as I prefer it, because if you don't it will be impossible to slice the krempita.